All Episodes

 I mean, let's just take a situation.

-Let's say, for instance, We have problems in the major cities.
+Let's say, for instance, we have problems in the major cities.

-This is very conceivable.
+And this is very conceivable.

 Part of the reason, and it's not all bad, is that we've got major food distribution chains and they've got computerized inventory systems.

-These computerized inventory systems allow them to tell how much they're selling of any given item in a day.
+And these computerized inventory systems allow them to tell how much they're selling of any given item in a day.

 Of course.